 Corona introduces many workflow tweaks which will make your life as a digital artist easier.

 As former CG artists, we know that the output quality and speed are not the only things that make a great renderer.
-That is why Corona Renderer comes with many workflow tweaks and extras that will make you faster as well as your renders!
+That is why Corona Renderer comes with many powerful tools to accelerate your workflow that will make you faster as well as your renders!

 Save time (and money) by reducing or even removing the need to use third–party software to carry out post–production work on your renders, thanks to the extensive range of post–processing tools available directly inside the Corona VFB.
 All of these can be adjusted before, during or after rendering, and settings saved for instant re–use in any scene.

 Take a look at how much control you have over your final render with the list of effects below:

 A quick example is given below of applying all the above effects to a finished render (although the effects can be applied and adjusted before or during rendering too):

 The Corona Image Editor, commonly referred to as the CIE, is a standalone tool for working with your images.
 Its user interface is inspired by the Corona VFB, sharing its look and feel, and it offers rich and fast post–processing options for Corona EXRs saved from the VFB such as LightMix, full–featured denoising, tone mapping, LUTs, bloom and glare, curves, blur / sharpen, vignette, etc.